 - Reduce the amount of dairy products you eat each day.
 In studies, men who ate the most dairy products — such as milk, cheese and yogurt — each day had the highest risk of prostate cancer.
 But study results have been mixed, and the risk associated with dairy products is thought to be small.

-Men with a body mass index (BMI) of 30 or higher are considered obese.
-Being obese increases your risk of prostate cancer.
-If you are overweight or obese, work to lose weight.
+Men who are obese — a body mass index (BMI) of 30 or higher — may have an increased risk of prostate cancer.
+If you are overweight or obese, work on losing weight.
 You can do this by reducing the number of calories you eat each day and increasing the amount of exercise you do.

-If you have a healthy weight, work to maintain it by exercising most days of the week and choosing a healthy diet that's rich in fruits, vegetables and whole grains.
+If you are at a healthy weight, work to maintain it by exercising most days of the week and choosing a healthy diet that's rich in fruits, vegetables and whole grains.

 Some men have an increased risk of prostate cancer.
 For those with a very high risk of prostate cancer, there may be other options for risk reduction, such as medications.
 If you think you have a high risk of prostate cancer, discuss it with your doctor.

 Dec.
 21, 2022

 - Wein AJ, et al., eds.
 Epidemiology, etiology and prevention of prostate cancer.
 In: Campbell-Walsh Urology.
 11th ed.
 Philadelphia, Pa.: Elsevier; 2016. https://wwwclinicalkey.com.
 Accessed Aug.
 29, 2018.